shamardb/MDK_Portfolio.py/README.md

 # SDB_Portfolio

 #### <ins>_About Me:_</ins>  Hi!
 I'm Shamar.
 I began my career as a Network Engineer, in 2015.
-Configuration of switches, routers, phones, Wireless Access points (and more) was the bulk of the job.
+Configuration of switches, routers, VoIP phones, Wireless Access points (and more) was the bulk of the job.
 Before that I was considered as the 'do-it-all' field IT admin for my Va Army National Guard units.
 I enojyed the congifguration process because it reminded me of my failed attempts to learn to code.
 The more I progressed in my carrer, the more automating tasks became a necessity.
 Eventually, automation became my favorite part of the job.
 Now, I am on a quest to transition from Network Engineering to Software Engineering.
 Here is a brief overview of my journey to get there!

 #### <ins>_Technical skills:_</ins>  Cisco products & devices, Microsoft Office, Python, Powershell, Bash